ros2/design/contribute.md

 Additionally, if you are logged with Github (see the top right corner of the screen), you will see any open or closed pull requests related to this page.
 These pull requests are modifications people have already proposed to this page and should be reviewed before proposing changes of your own.

-Finally, a list of contributors to this page are listed if you are logged in.
+Finally, a list of contributors to this page is listed if you are logged in.

 ## Proposing Changes to an Existing Article

-If you believe you have something to add to an existing article, then you can click the "Edit in Github" button and make you modifications.
+If you believe you have something to add to an existing article, then you can click the "Edit in Github" button and make your modifications.
 Github will then prompt you for a commit message, which is basically your opportunity to describe what you've changed, and then make a pull request on your behalf.
 This is the easiest way to modify an existing article, but you can checkout the "Manually Making a Pull Request" section below if you need to see what it will look like rendered first or if you wish to edit it off-line.

 ## Submitting a New Article

 New articles should be submitted as a new file under the `articles/` folder.
-You can add a new file using Github's web interface using this link:
+You can add a new file using Github's web interface through this link:

 [https://github.com/ros2/design/new/gh-pages/articles](https://github.com/ros2/design/new/gh-pages/articles)

 This link will create a new file, give an opportunity to name it, and provide you with an on-line editor to write the file.

-New articles should follow this template:
+New articles should follow this template, with the content of the article formatted using [Markdown](https://daringfireball.net/projects/markdown/):

 {% raw %}